 10.1 - We may end the contract if you break it.
 We may end the contract at any time by writing to you if you do not, within a reasonable time, allow us to deliver the goods to you.
 If we end the contract for this reason, we will refund any money you have paid in advance for goods we have not provided but we may deduct or charge you reasonable compensation for the net costs we will incur as a result of your breaking the contract.

 11 - Your Rights in Respect of Defective Goods If You Are a Consumer

 If you are a consumer we are under a legal duty to supply goods that are in conformity with this contract.
 If you wish to exercise your legal rights to reject goods because they are not in conformity with this contract, you must allow us to collect them from you but we will bear the costs of collection.
-Please call us on 0333 566 0346 or email us at email@example.com to arrange collection.
+Please email us at email@example.com to arrange collection.

 12 - Your Rights in Respect of Defective Goods If You Are a Business